open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

 !!! important
     Successfully deploy the Management Presence Server (MPS) and Remote Provisioning Server (RPS) and connect an Intel® vPro device to MPS before constructing the API call.
 Start [here](../Docker/overview.md)** to install microservices locally with Docker*.

-Modify the tutorial template to implement other MPS REST APIs by changing these values:

-- path
-- method
-- body (if POST method)

-View all available MPS methods [here](../APIs/indexMPS.md).

 ## What You'll Need

 **Hardware**